World Photo Day is about celebrating the ability we have to communicate though this powerful visual medium.

 Founding of World Photo Day

-In 2009, Korske Ara, a passionate young photographer from Australia launched the World Photo Day Project.
-Korske had the dream to unite local and global communities in a worldwide celebration of photography.
+In 2009, Korske Ara, a passionate young photographer from Australia launched the World Photo Day Project with the dream to unite local and global communities in a worldwide celebration of photography.

 On August 19th 2010, World Photo Day hosted it's first global online gallery.
-With 270 photographs shared and website visitors from over 100 countries, World Photo Day was born.
+With 270 photographs shared and website visitors from over 100 countries, this marked the first official, globally reaching World Photo Day.

-World Photo Day wouldn't be the project it is today without the support of the following people who were willing to see the potential of World Photo Day before it even existed.
+World Photo Day wouldn't be the project it is today without the support of the following people who were willing to see the potential of World Photo Day.

 Richard O'Neill: Richard developed v1.0 of the World Photo Day Gallery which accepted over 270 photographs when we first launched on August 19th, 2010.
 The start of a global celebration